 The next generation of international diplomacy will be led by problem solvers who utilize intergovernmental-focused institutes & think tanks to blend technological leadership and innovation, with incubators, accelerators, and finance.

-My personal mission in starting the Embassy Row Project is simple, to identify and assist tomorrow’s tech innovation mavericks and catalysts and to offer them the tools, tactics, and connectivity that can internationalize their efforts, and connect them to public and private sector networks that see the value in the solutions they provide.
+My personal mission in starting the Embassy Row Project is simple – to identify and assist tomorrow’s fearless innovators, mavericks, and catalysts and to offer them the tools, tactics, and connectivity that can internationalize their efforts, and connect them to public and private sector networks that see the value in the solutions they provide.

-Early in my career as a struggling researcher, I worked with small, scrappy, and financially challenged think tank startups, institutes, and NGOs.
-Over time, my client portfolio began to expand into the international, intergovernmental, and trade bloc sectors.
-I was hired to create or restructure niche-focused institutes that advised government collectives on everything from international trade to national security.
-Occasionally, I'd come across interesting projects with funding obstacles.
-I began to take these projects on pro bono & for accounting purposes, I'd label these services as “Embassy Row Projects"
+In the early stages of my career, I collaborated with small, tenacious, and financially constrained think tank startups, institutes, and NGOs.
+Gradually, my client portfolio expanded into the international, intergovernmental, and trade bloc sectors.
+I was enlisted to establish or restructure niche-focused institutes that advised government collectives on a wide range of issues, from international trade to national security.
+Occasionally, I encountered intriguing projects hindered by financial obstacles.
+I began taking on these projects pro bono, and for accounting purposes, I would categorize these services as “Embassy Row Projects”.

-This latest rendition of the Embassy Row Project offers a more structured philanthropic & internationally-focused strategy that provides 100% of its services free of charge to nonprofits.
-ERP utilizes a grant and scholarship strategy to take on small & underserved, yet promising institutes, think tanks, NGOs, and tech startups.
+The latest incarnation of the Embassy Row Project presents a more structured, philanthropic, and internationally-oriented strategy that offers all its services free of charge to nonprofits.
+Utilizing a grant and scholarship approach, ERP seeks to support small, underserved yet promising institutes, think tanks, NGOs, and tech startups.

-ERP strives to unify the next generation of leaders & initiatives that are hyper-focused on instigating positive change on issues that impact the environment, human rights, technological innovation, and international trade collaborations that proliferate diversity, and food security, and dignified employment with a livable wage.
+ERP aspires to unite the next generation of leaders and initiatives that are passionately committed to driving positive change in the most challenging areas such as the environment, gender equality, child abuse and exploitation, human rights, technological innovation, and international trade collaborations that promote diversity, food security, and dignified employment with a livable wage.

-Today we support 50+ institutes, think tanks, NGOs, 501c3s, and initiatives around the world.
-All of our services are free.
+Today, we proudly support over 50 institutes, think tanks, NGOs, 501c3s, and initiatives worldwide, providing all of our services free of charge.